State Estimation

 and Measurement

-composite types to establish the LAV state estimation model.
+types to establish the LAV state estimation model.
 The LAV method offers increased robustness compared to WLS, ensuring unbiasedness even in the presence of various measurement errors and outliers.

 suffices for most scenarios.